code-philia/TRACE/dataset_collection/README.md

 # README

-This directory crawls top-starred repositories' commit from GitHub
+This directory crawls top-starred repositories' commit from GitHub.
+You may use this code to create your own dataset.

+To acquire the dataset used in our experiments, please refer to the instruction in the main [README](../README.md) file, directly download from HuggingFace.

 ## 📂 Content